Creatiwity/witycms-doc/quick_start.md

 # Quick start

-Once you have installed wityCMS you can change some of the default settings that came with wityCMS.
-To do this, you will need to edit some configuration files.
+Once you have installed wityCMS you can change some of the default settings assigned.
+To change those settings, you will have to edit certain configuration files.

-## How to find settings files
+## How to find configuration files

-All configuration files are stored in the wityCMS / settings file, but if you need to change specific parts of wityCMS, continue reading for some common examples.
+All configuration files are stored in wityCMS /system folder, but if you need to change specific parts of wityCMS, continue reading for some common examples.

 ## URL

-By default, the installer will try to detect if you have Apache and mod_rewrite enabled and create the .htaccess file for you.
-However, in some cases (mainly due to server limitations) wityCMS is unable to do for you, and you'll need to do it yourself.
-In this case please refer to note ... describe if necessary.
+By default, the installer will try to detect if you have *Apache* and "*mod_rewrite enabled*".
+It will then create the "*.htaccess*" file for you.
+However, in some cases mainly due to server restrictions, wityCMS might not be able to do it, and you'll need to create the "*.htaccess*" file manually.

 ## Language